Atrial septal defect (ASD)

 When to see a doctor

-These could be symptoms of heart failure or another complication of an atrial septal defect.
+These could be symptoms of heart failure or another complication of congenital heart disease.

 Doctors know that heart defects present at birth (congenital) arise from errors early in the heart's development, but there's often no clear cause.
 Genetics and environmental factors may play a role.